ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 **Note**: Most set operation implementations must use a comparison function.
 Using `Stdlib.compare` would make it impossible to use a user-defined comparison algorithm.
 Passing the comparison function as a higher-order parameter, as done in `Array.sort`, for example, would add a lot of boilerplate code.
 Providing set operations as a functor allows specifying the comparison function only once.

-Here is how it can look like in our project:
+Here is what it can look like in our project:

 **`funkt.ml`**